saulgray/NanoWallet/README.md

 ##### OR #####

-6) Build NanoWallet apps, default set to : win64,osx64,linux64
+6) Build NanoWallet apps, built apps will be found in '/dist' folder

 <pre>gulp build-app</pre>